aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/verify-password-used-to-protect-the-worksheet/_index.md

 ---
 title: Verify Password Used to Protect the Worksheet with JavaScript via C++
 linktitle: Verify Password Used to Protect the Worksheet
 type: docs
 weight: 370
 url: /javascript-cpp/verify-password-used-to-protect-the-worksheet/
 description: Learn how to verify the password used to protect a worksheet using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

-Aspose.Cells APIs have enhanced the [**Protection**](https://reference.aspose.com/cells/javascript-cpp/protection) class by introducing some useful properties & methods.
-One such method is the [**Protection.verifyPassword(string)**](https://reference.aspose.com/cells/javascript-cpp/protection/#verifyPassword-string-) which allows specifying a password as an instance of *string* and verifies if the same password has been used to protect the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet).
+Aspose.Cells APIs have enhanced the **Protection** class by introducing useful properties and methods.
+One such method is **Protection.verifyPassword(string)**, which allows specifying a password as an instance of a *string* and verifies whether the same password has been used to protect the **worksheet**.

 {{% /alert %}}

-The [**Protection.verifyPassword(string)**](https://reference.aspose.com/cells/javascript-cpp/protection/#verifyPassword-string-) method returns **true** if the specified password matches the password used to protect the given worksheet and **false** if the specified password does not match.
-Following piece of code uses the [**Protection.verifyPassword(string)**](https://reference.aspose.com/cells/javascript-cpp/protection/#verifyPassword-string-) method in conjunction with [**Protection.isProtectedWithPassword()**](https://reference.aspose.com/cells/javascript-cpp/protection/#isProtectedWithPassword--) property to detect the password protection, and verifies the password.
+The **Protection.verifyPassword(string)** method returns **true** if the specified password matches the password used to protect the given worksheet and **false** if it does not match.
+The following piece of code uses the **Protection.verifyPassword(string)** method in conjunction with the **Protection.isProtectedWithPassword()** property to detect password protection and verify the password.

 ```html
 <!DOCTYPE html>